-In 2019, we focused efforts on developing and demonstrating the UST protocol and seeding early adopters, which would provide insights into market, formulation, product development, and ultimately end product requirements.
-Our initial market focus has been on cannabis extracts, as this market's unmet needs for nanoemulsions solutions offer high visibility and ready access to funding, versus many other important target markets, such as cosmetics, food and beverage, nutraceutical, pharmaceutical, and industrial fluids and lubricants.
-In 2020, we refined the Ultra Shear Technology TM K45 instrument (the "BaroShear") allowing us to run samples for multiple potential customers, which demonstrated the goal of producing room-temperature-stable, nearly mono-disperse, low-droplet-size nanoemulsions, validated by excellent transparency.
-(Transparency is achieved when nanoemulsion droplet sizes are well below ~150nm, i.e. smaller than the wavelength range of visible light - an important indicator of achievement of extremely low-scale nanoemulsions.)
+In 2019, we focused efforts on developing and demonstrating the UST protocol and seeding demonstrations for early adopters, which would provide insights into marketdriven formulations, product development, and ultimately end product requirements.
+Our initial market focus has been on cannabis extracts, as this market's unmet needs for nanoemulsions solutions offered high visibility and ready access to funding, versus many other important target markets that have subsequently followed for development, such as cosmetics, food and beverage, nutraceutical, pharmaceutical, and industrial fluids and lubricants.
+In 2020, we refined the Ultra Shear TechnologyTM K45 instrument (the "BaroShear") allowing us to run samples for multiple potential customers, which demonstrated the goal of producing room-temperature-stable, nearly mono-disperse, lowdroplet-size nanoemulsions, validated by excellent transparency.
+(Transparency is achieved when nanoemulsion droplet sizes are well below ~150nm, i.e. a fraction of the wavelength range of visible light - an important indicator of achievement of consistent and extremely low droplet size nanoemulsions.)

-We also moved forward in the development of the BaroShear Mini: a bench-top, laboratory-based instrument for research, formulation, and small volume processing; and the BaroShear Max: a high-volume, industrial-scale, clean-in-place (CIP), production-scale instrument.
+We also moved forward in the development of the BaroShear Mini: a bench-top, laboratory-based instrument for research, formulation, demonstrations, and small volume processing; and the BaroShear Max: a high-volume, industrial-scale, clean-in-place (CIP), production-scale instrument.

 In 2022, we demonstrated that our CBD nanoemulsion was stable for more than 30 months at room temperature or refrigerated conditions, and after repeated freeze/thaw events.
-At the time of this publication, that product has remained stable for more the 30 months.
+By May 2024, the product has remained stable for more than 42 months.
 We shipped the first UltraShear Max system to our partners at The Ohio State University.
-We also initiated to process of setting up two bi-coastal facilities capable of meeting the development and production needs for several customers.
-In the last month of the year, we shipped our first commercial batch and announced important commercial relationships in both the cannabis market and cosmeceuticals.
-In 2023, we plan to commercialize UST in multiple market segments.
+We also initiated the setting up two bi-coastal facilities capable of meeting the development and production needs for customers throughout the U.S. In early October 2023, we shipped our first commercial batch of nanoemulsified CBD and announced important commercial relationships in both the hemp market and the cosmeceuticals vertical.